Travel insurance, do I really need it? Yes. Absolutely. 100%.

 You plug in a few details about yourself and travel plans (age, length of travel, pre-travel bookings, destinations) and it'll spit out numerous options that cater to your travel.
 Browse and compare different coverage to find the right one for you.

-We got a policy that covered both of us for 3 months of travel within a half hour.
+You can purchase your trip insurance policy within a 15 minutes.
 And guess what?
 It cost less than my monthly phone bill!

 That’s right – travel insurance doesn’t have to be expensive!